Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: USR inflation and PBHs

 At the epoch of PBH formation in the RD era, its mass fraction $\beta_{\rm{PBH}}(M)$ is defined as

 where $\rho_{\mathrm{PBH}}(M)$ and $\rho_{\mathrm{R}}$ are the energy densities of PBH and radiation.
 Then, at the present time, the PBH abundance $f_{\rm PBH}(M)$ is defined as

 where $\rho_{\mathrm{DM}}$ is the energy density of DM.
-If we focus on monochromatic PBH mass, $f_{\mathrm{PBH}}(M)$ is naturally proportional to $\beta_{\mathrm{PBH}}(M)$,
+If we focus on monochromatic PBH mass, $f_{\mathrm{PBH}}(M)$ is naturally proportional to $\beta_{\mathrm{PBH}}(M)$ \cite{Carr:2020gox},

 The PBH mass fraction $\beta_{\mathrm{PBH}}(M)$ can be calculated in different ways, corresponding to taking the spectral moments $\sigma_i$ at different orders.
 In the general peak theory \cite{Bardeen:1985tr}, all $\sigma_0$, $\sigma_1$, and $\sigma_2$ are needed, but the relevant calculations are rather tedious.
-A very convenient and effective simplification is the Green--Liddle--Malik--Sasaki (GLMS) approximation \cite{Green:2004wb}, which only consults $\sigma_0$ and $\sigma_1$ but yields almost the same results as peak theory.
-Hence, in this work, we will follow the GLMS method, which gives
+A very convenient and effective simplification is the Green--Liddle--Malik--Sasaki approximation \cite{Green:2004wb}, which only consults $\sigma_0$ and $\sigma_1$ but yields almost the same results as peak theory.
+Hence, in this work, we will follow this approximation, which gives